-At Draft Assessment FSANZ recommends that Standard 1.3.3 - Processing Aids be amended as follows:
+At Final Assessment, FSANZ concludes that Standard 1.3.3 - Processing Aids be amended as follows:

-- in the table to clause 14, the entry for 'oak chips' be amended to 'oak'; and - in the table to clause 3 to include argon as a generally permitted processing aid for use in all foods.
+• in the Table to clause 14, the entry for 'oak chips' be amended to 'oak'.

-Reasons for these recommendations are that the proposed amendments:
+Reasons for these conclusions are that the proposed amendments:

-- for Standard 4.1.1 are already permitted for wine made in accordance with Standard 2.7.4 and so are suitable for inclusion in Standard 4.1.1 without extensive re-evaluation, thus giving Australian winemakers permissions that are available for use in wine sold in Australia; - clarify existing drafting without changing the original intent; - in the case of the newly proposed processing aid, argon, food technology and safety assessment reports conclude that its use is technologically justified and would raise no public health and safety concerns; and - provide more consistency with the winemaking provisions of other countries with which Australia and New Zealand trade in wine.
+- for Standard 4.1.1 are already permitted for wine made in accordance with Standard 2.7.4 and so are suitable for inclusion in Standard 4.1.1 without extensive re-evaluation, thus giving Australian winemakers permissions that are available for use in wine sold in Australia: - clarify existing drafting without changing the original intent or are consequential to a proposed amendment; - align provisions in Standard 4.1.1 more closely with those in Code that regulate wine made in accordance with the joint wine standard, Standard 2.7.4; - in the case of the newly proposed processing aid, argon, food technology and safety assessment reports conclude that its use is technologically justified and would raise no public health and safety concerns; and - provide more consistency with the winemaking provisions of other countries with which Australia and New Zealand trade in wine.